PritySingha/OIBSIP_webdev_task4_login_auth/README.md

 # 🔐 Task 4 – Login Authentication System

-This repository contains my submission for **Task 4** of the **Oasis Infobyte Web Development & Design Internship (Level 2)**.
-The project is a basic login authentication system built using HTML, CSS, and JavaScript.
-It includes input validation and a clean UI inspired by modern web login pages.
+A clean login authentication system built using HTML, CSS, and JavaScript.
+This project focuses on input validation, user-friendly design, and basic form handling.
 ---

 ## ✨ Features